Enterprise Communications: Enhancing Connectivity and Collaboration

 3. Microsoft Teams

-Microsoft Teams belongs to the Microsoft 365 framework, delivering a centralized hub for messaging, conferencing, document collaboration, and external integrations.
+Microsoft Teams belongs to the Microsoft 365 framework, delivering a centralized hub for messaging, conferencing, document collaboration, and external integrations, including options such as SMS for Teams that enable businesses to communicate directly with customers via text messaging.
 It maintains tight alignment with productivity solutions like Word, Excel, PowerPoint, and SharePoint, positioning it as an ideal choice for enterprises already embedded within Microsoft ecosystems.
 Teams further incorporates corporate-level compliance, identity oversight, and governance capabilities.

 Key Features: